orangedaisy/bshowco/_posts/2017-07-18-baby-steps.md

 I got to use these newfound skills recently in a side project.
-In this project is a simple form that asks you to identify the "type" of something from two choices (there will eventually be more than two "types").
+In this project is a simple form that asks you to identify the "type" of something from two choices (there will eventually be more than two choices).
 The markup is straightforward radio-button stuff, and I'm doing a little CSS trickery to switch out the actual radio controls for fancy pictures.